 Since its founding by Dwight and Maie Bartlett Heard in 1929 as a small museum in a small Southwestern town, the Heard has grown in size and stature to where now it is recognized internationally for the quality of its collections, its educational programming and its festivals; Phoenix has grown along with it.
 The Heard Museum is a living museum – giving voice to a uniquely American people.

-The Heard Museum opened quietly in December 1929, several months after Dwight Heard passed away from a heart attack.
+The Heard Museum opened quietly on December 26, 1929, several months after Dwight Heard passed away from a heart attack.
 During its early years, as today, the museum was a central gathering place for locals as well as school children.
 Lectures, workshops and talks about the exotic lands the Heards had visited brought people from all around to the Heard Museum.

 As a collector and connoisseur of art, Maie Heard had much to offer her small museum.
 Throughout her tenure at the Heard, she added quality artworks to the collection and worked closely with the board of trustees to direct the activities of the museum.
 She also oversaw the programming activities of the museum, approving speakers and insuring appropriate publicity was available.